gto76/standard-aliases/README.md

 * Open [**`.standardrc`**](standard-aliases/standard_rc) located in your home directory and add new name in front of function's description.
 * Save and run `bash` for changes to take effect.

 Misc
 ----

-+ All functions have long and descriptive name, that starts with two underscores (so they don't pollute the shells namespace).
-This functions are then "aliased" with shorter name (or names), that are specified in `standardrc` configuration file.
-This function is then aliased with a shorter and more convenient name.
-Do not change the names of the functions because they may be used by other functions.
-Utility functions, that are not meant to be aliased start with three underscores.

-+ By convention a function that calls a command with some set of options that are quiet sensible for that command is usually named <command-name>1, and often also with a two letter aberration.
++ By convention a function that calls a command with some set of options that are quite sensible for that command is usually named <command-name>1, and often also with a two letter aberration.
 Options for this commands are defined at the bottom of `standardrc`. // Usually if alias only makes command easier to use, either by using "sensible" options, or just by sending output of a command to pager if necessary, then it has same name as command, but with number 1 appended at the end.
 Some examples are:
 `ps1`,
 `pgrep1`,
 `tree1`,